nperraud/darkmattergan/README.md

 For some operations, you may require `pynbody` as it was used to preprocess the simulation.
 If so, you need to install it separately.

 You can also use pipenv:

    ```sh
    pipenv shell
    pipenv install
    ```

+For the `Emulation of cosmological mass maps with conditional generative adversarial networks` paper, please jump to section 2.